 It’s a stunning old castle that is being renovated, paying homage to the past.
 We had lunch and wine tasting after a tour.
 You can actually stay here too, and it would be quite a treat.

-They do sell their pasta and wines and trust me, it’s worth the shipping fee.
+They do sell their pasta and wines, and trust me, it’s worth the shipping fee.
 My only regret is not sending more home!
-Everything here was incredible and it’s a lovely treat.
+Everything here was incredible, and it was a lovely treat.

 Castello di Ramazzano is located at Str. di Ramazzano, 11, 06134 Ramazzano – Le Pulci PG, Italy.
 If you’re interested in staying, here’s the link to check out their accommodation.
 When else can you stay in a castle?